ttungl/Price-Dropping-Looker-v1.0/README.md

 ## Tool
-This tool is used to alert the price dropped on Amazon items via email.</br>
+This tool is used to alert the price dropped on the Amazon items via email.</br>
+Note, this can be extended to other shopping websites with appropriate modifications.</br>
 ## Disclaimer:
 Original from: github.com/eyalzek/price-alert <br />
 Modified by: Tung Thanh Le <br />